What is Migraine?

 Dietary

 In some instances, it may be 98% coming from the musculoskeletal system.
 This, for example, is when you hear of folks who went to a chiropractor or acupuncturist and were “cured” by the treatment they received.
-Conversely, if a female is having horrible migraines around their menstrual cycle, and oral contraceptive prescriptions “cure” the migraines, there's a high likelihood that their migraines were over 90% hormonal.
+Conversely, if a female is having horrible migraines around their menstrual cycle, and oral contraceptive prescriptions “cure” the migraines, there's a high likelihood that their migraines are over 90% hormonal.
 The folks who usually end up in our office are the ones who have a combination of all 4 that haven't been addressed optimally by other providers.

 An important point to make here is the “size” of the bucket.
-Some migraine folks are blessed with a large bucket, and only experience a migraine once a year or so.
+Some migraine folks are blessed with a large bucket and only experience a migraine once a year or so.
 It takes a LOT of “fluid” to spill over.
 On the flip side, you have the folks with a bucket the size of a Dixie Cup,” and experience a migraine 4x a week.
 Regardless, the goal with any treatment should be to decrease the AMOUNT of “fluid” in the bucket, as well as increase the SIZE of the bucket (creating resilience to future migraine attacks).
 And yes, this can be done.

 Common Migraine Treatments

-Moving onward, a promising treatment that has been effective for many is BOTOX.
-BOTOX is a botulin toxin that is used to “turn down the noise” from the muscles injected.
+BOTOX is a promising treatment that has been effective for many.
+It is a botulin toxin used to “turn down the noise” from the muscles injected.
 That’s it.
-BOTOX does NOT cure, it only masks.
-Typically, BOTOX treatments comprise of 150 units over 30 sites around the head and neck, on average costing about $1,000 per cycle.
-As I’m sure you’ve read or heard somewhere, CBD has been the rage for quite a few conditions, and Migraine is of course one of them.
-The great thing about CBD is that the basic compound of the endocannabinoid receptors work on the SAME synapse as TRIPTANS.
+BOTOX does NOT cure; it only masks.
+Typically, BOTOX treatments comprise 150 units, over 30 sites around the head and neck, and, on average, cost about $1,000 per cycle.
+As I’m sure you’ve read or heard somewhere, CBD has been the rage for quite a few conditions, and Migraine is, of course, one of them.
+The great thing about CBD is that the basic compound of the endocannabinoid receptors works on the SAME synapse as TRIPTANS.
 Yes, you read that correctly.
 Now, I’ve heard some folks say that CBD didn't work for them.
-This is more common than you’d might think, and the research points towards a higher ratio of THC:CBD being more effective (usually 2:1).
-In pretty much all states in the US, this is right at the level of illegal, so until things change, this will still be a difficult approach to take.
+This is more common than you might think, and the research points towards a higher ratio of THC: CBD is more effective (usually 2:1).
+In pretty much all states in the US, this is right at the level of illegal, so until things change, this will still be a complicated approach to take.

 Comments